Alcohol in the United Kingdom: Cider

+strawberries, raspberries, blueberries, pineapples and passion fruit.

 Wine

-Wine within the United Kingdom has become a more popular choice of consumption within recent decades.
+Wine within the United Kingdom has become a more popular choice of beverage within recent decades.

-Production of Wine with the United Kingdom compared with recent consumption is quite low but has increased since the 1990's steadfastly.
-In 2008 production of wine bottles was around 1.34 million which doubled to 3.17 million the following year in 2009.
+Production of wine with the United Kingdom compared with recent consumption is quite low but has increased since steadfast since the 1990s.
+In 2008, production of wine was around 1.34 million bottles which doubled to 3.17 million the following year in 2009.
 In 2018, a record number had been reached of 15.6m bottles being produced in England and Wales.

 Wine had a total of 7.4 billion 175ml glasses worth sold in 2018.

 Spirits

-Spirits have historically since the 19th century in the UK been roughly consumed at the same rate overtime.
+Spirits have historically since the nineteenth century, been roughly consumed at the same rate over time in the UK.

 In 2017, drinkers were roughly spending £1,500 on mostly premium spirits.

 Popular brands

 Popular brands of alcohol in the United Kingdom include;

 Price

 Price

 The price of alcohol has gradually become more affordable overtime on a per capita basis.
 This price varies from location in the UK, in London the average price of a pint is £5.20 while across the UK as a whole it is £3.50.